 Is gamification appropriate for all age groups and subjects?

 Research suggests gamification tends to be more effective with younger students, though it can benefit older learners when implemented appropriately.
-The suitability varies by subject matter, with more procedural or skill-based topics often responding better to gamification than abstract theoretical content.
+Suitability varies by subject matter, with more procedural or skill-based topics often responding better to gamification than abstract theoretical content.
 Higher education implementations typically require more sophisticated game designs than elementary applications.

 How can teachers implement gamification effectively?